 When we take your case, we demand that negligent drivers and rideshare companies compensate you for:

 - Current and future medical expenses

 - Lost income and future inability to work

 - Punitive damages (awarded by the court in serious cases)

 Our experienced Charleston rideshare accident lawyers can help

 If you were injured as a passenger in an Uber or Lyft, sometimes liability and fault can be hard to sort out.
-The attorneys at McGowan, Hood and Felder, LLC can do it for you.
+The attorneys at McGowan, Hood, Felder & Phillips, LLC can do it for you.
 We fight the rideshare companies so you don’t have to – holding them responsible for unsafe hiring practices and negligence.
 We also protect you from reckless or unsafe drivers.
 For help now, call our team at 855-326-1091 or fill out our contact form to schedule an appointment.